Types of Wood Species – 12 Most Commonly Used Hardwoods And Softwoods

 • Excellent shock resistance.

-• Finishing : Takes stains well and clear finishes well.
+• Finishing: Takes stains well and clears finishes well.

 G.Ash Wood